camin-mccluskey/digital-garden/content/hypothesis-driven-startup.md

 # \*A note on confidence

-The real world is messy - it would be great if guaranteed success was on the other side of ticking off a list of your biggest risks.
+The real world is messy - it would be great if guaranteed success was the natural result of ticking off a list of your biggest risks.
 You will never get that kind of confidence - there will often be unknowables, or indefinite tests.
 This is where you need to use good judgement and intuition.

 A helpful heuristic to jump when you are 80% sure.
 Less than 80% is wishful thinking and waiting for more is procrastination.
 It’s a crude metric, if you can even call it a metric at all, but it at least forces a semblance of objectivity.